ibm-cloud-docs/databases-for-postgresql-gen2/connecting-ibmcloud-app.md

 ```
 {: pre}

-More information on binding services is found in the [Kubernetes Service documentation](/docs/containers?topic=containers-service-binding#bind-services).
+For more information, see the [Kubernetes service documentation](/docs/containers?topic=containers-service-binding#bind-services).

 ### Configuring in your Kubernetes app
 {: #configure-kubernetes}